cooper/ferret/doc/Keywords.md

 ```

 `A()` will always be `"the ultimate value"`, and the others are inaccessible.
-Detail fixes this:
+Detail fixes this with:

 ```
 $ret = detail A()
 $ret.x          # "a return value"
 $ret.y          # "another value"
-$ret.default    # "the ultimate value"
+$ret.result     # "the ultimate value"
 ```

 ## Classes